Code0x58/modello/README.md

 # Modello
-This project aims to explore symbolic modelling with object orientated programming.
+This project aims to explore symbolic modeling with object orientated programming.
 The heavy lifting is done by the [sympy](https://www.sympy.org/en/index.html) library.
 This module just provides a class to derive models from.

 An example based on `examples/geometry.py`:
 ```python